shadow81627/daim/content/blog/git-workflow.md

 ### 5. Frequently **push** your branch remotely

 Always push commits to remote so that if your local machine fails you do not lose work.
-Sharing your work also allows for soliciting feedback from reviewers. `git push -u origin ISSUE-123-awesome-feature` (if the branch is already set as 'upstream' and your remote is called 'origin', 'git push' is enough)
+Sharing your work also allows for soliciting feedback from reviewers. `git push -u origin ISSUE-123-awesome-feature` (if the branch is already set as 'upstream' and the name of your remote is 'origin', 'git push' is enough)

 ### 6. Create a **pull request**